Linux for Synopsys ARC Processors

 • Automatic detection of instruction cache and data cache configuration

-• Support for ARC SIMD, DMA and extensions
+• ARC SIMD, DMA and extensions

 ARC Linux is integrated, built and tested with the GNU Tool Chain for Synopsys ARC processors (ARC GNU Tool Chain).
 This tool chain is provided pre-built and as source packages that can be built to run on the user’s host system.
 Synopsys maintains and supports the Synopsys ARC Linux kernel and ARC GNU Tool Chain.